 Garden and land owners are warned that they have a legal duty to report giant hogweed to the Environment Agency, through their website called Plant Tracker.
 They should also report it to their local authority.

-Recently, the law has changed so that giant hogweed is now covered under ASBO legislation.
+The law was changed a few years ago so that giant hogweed is now covered under ASBO legislation.

 Local authorities who find the plant growing on a person’s land can give them a fixed penalty fine of £100.